davidxw/power-platform-azure-vnet-demo/README.md

 ```

 To check if the environment was successfully connected to the Azure VNet you need to check the Power Platform admin center.
 Navigate to `Manage > Environments > <your environment>`, and check the recent operations list - you should see an operation of type `New Network Injection Policy` with a status of `Succeeded`.

+> [!NOTE]
+> Azure VNet integration is only supported for Power Platform Managed Environments.

 To remove the connection to the Azure VNet you can use the `RevertSubnetInjection.ps1` script.
 This script takes the same parameters as the `NewSubnetInjection.ps1` script, and will remove the connection to the Azure VNet.